 Penalty: $2 000.

+[Section 17 amended by No. 28 of 2006 s.
+241.]

 18. Pearls, pearl oysters and pearl oyster spat used for pearling or hatchery activities are property of farm lease holder

 Unless or until proved to the contrary, all pearls, pearl oysters and pearl oyster spat on a pearl oyster farm being used for pearling or hatchery activities shall be taken to be the property of the person who holds the relevant farm lease.